yoshuaconstantin/complete_base_flutter_project/README.md

 2. Run inside terminal **flutter packages pub run build_runner build**.
 3. Wait and it will generated after the model name with **.g**.
 4. And you are good to go

+### How to run flavor in DEBUG mode:
+1. Type the following list for your preference of building the apps
+- **For Development run this on terminal**: flutter run -t lib/main.dart --flavor dev
+- **For Stagging run this on terminal**: flutter run -t lib/main.dart --flavor stg
+- **For Release run this on terminal**: flutter run -t lib/main.dart --flavor release

+### How to run in PROFILE and RELEASE mode:
+1. Add --profile after flutter run
+2. Add --release after flutter run
+3. Example for running the apps development using profile mode: ***flutter run --profile -t lib/main.dart --flavor dev***

 # Many more will be updated ASAP!!